Sesil Karatantcheva

-Sesil Radoslavova Karatantcheva (Сесил Радославова Каратанчева; born 8 August 1989) is a Bulgarian inactive professional tennis player.
+Sesil Radoslavova Karatantcheva (Сесил Радославова Каратанчева; born 8 August 1989) is a Bulgarian former professional tennis player.

 On 7 November 2005, she reached her best singles ranking of world No. 35.
 On 19 April 2010, she peaked at No. 154 in the doubles rankings.

 In her career, she won nine singles titles on the ITF Women's Circuit.

 Karatantcheva is perhaps best known for reaching the quarterfinals of the 2005 French Open, upsetting seven-time Grand Slam champion Venus Williams en route.

 Tennis career

 She began playing tennis at the age of five.
 In 2001, 12-year-old Karatantcheva won the Orange Bowl tournament for her age group, defeating Alisa Kleybanova in the final.
 Early in her playing days, she trained for approximately six months at the famous IMG Academy of Nick Bollettieri.

 2003–2004: Early career

 Karatantcheva played her first professional tournament in September 2003 in Sofia, Bulgaria at the age of 14.
 As an unranked qualifier the next week, she defeated the No. 1, 2, and 3 seeds en route to her first professional tournament title at a small ITF tournament in Volos, Greece.
 Karatantcheva went on to win two other ITF titles in 2003.

 In 2004, Karatantcheva began her season at the WTA tournament in Indian Wells, where she defeated Alexandra Stevenson in the first, and upset the 17th seed Magüi Serna in the second round.
 In an interview prior to her match against 16th seed Maria Sharapova, Karatantcheva claimed that Sharapova had skipped a hitting session with her a few weeks earlier in Florida, and began a war of words with the Russian.

 Sharapova then defeated Karatantcheva in three sets in the third round.
 On April 19, she played her first match for the Bulgaria Fed Cup team.
 Because of her age, Karatantcheva was restricted in the number of tournaments she was able to play.
 In August, she reached the quarterfinals of a WTA tournament in Vancouver, British Columbia, and qualified for the US Open, before losing to eventual champion Svetlana Kuznetsova in the first round.
 Karatantcheva also reached the quarterfinals of the WTA tournament in Québec City, and captured another ITF tournament in December at Palm Beach Gardens.
 In 2004 she became the French Open junior champion without losing a set, defeating Romanian Mădălina Gojnea in the final.